lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 Thanks to the world.
 My well beings depends on other human beings.
 I hope my struggling story in this year can help you feel better if you are not good recently too.

 Instead of needing the help of people in this hard situation, I should help people more and I am able to.
 There needs to be more engineers who can speak fluent English in China.
 There needs to be more engineers in China.
 There needs to be more people who trust they can learn any thing.
 And I am able to help these people.
 And I am able to help the global peers too.

+And I met some young students in the high school or university in this year.
+They read my articles and add my WeChat.
+I was really happy to see that I really helped the people.
+And my relative began to introduce their sons to me.
+I was happy that I somehow become a model in my surroudings.

+Just at this point, a global bank invited me to do the last round of the interview.
+I hope this time I can make it.
+I probably approached the recruiters for 5 times at the latest half a year.
+Every time I approached for a week.
+The first few times is about machine learning job.
+The recent times are about full stack engineer position.
+I hope I can be less anxious in the next job and do more rest in the weekend instead of being burnt out time by time.
+And I hope I can collaborate better and have more tolerance to the unperfectness.

+One of my problems is that I am saying things again and again.
+It means I really should write some new things instead of staying in my comfortable zones.
+But in my point, actually, I do it differently this time.
+Instead of letting Grammarly fix my grammar errors automatically, I am fixing it manually.

+Whatever, best wishes to you in 2024, my friends who speaks Chinese, English and Japanese.
+Without knowing a bit of native language of the rest 4 billion people in this world, I have no dare to say they are my friends.

+And thank you for all the people appear in my life in this year.
+Without the interaction with you in the physical world or digital world, I will feel very lonely.

+Happy New Year to my global readers!
+Happy Spring Festival to my Chinese readers! あけましておめでとうございます!

+I typed this Japanese words out in my deep learning computer using the Japanese input method of Ubuntu!
+It seems easy now to type out Japanese words!

+I just foresee that my daughter will type her Chinese and English words in the future.
+How happy will she be!
+Friends, so I hope you will be that happy time by time in this new year too.